CONTACT US

 Automatic Pricing Dashboard

-See how Sniffie’s automatic Pricing Dashboard might help your business thrive.
+See how Sniffie’s automatic Pricing Dashboard can help your business thrive.

 Pricing dashboard profit widget

-So, you’ve managed to collect the data and have everything in one place.
-What next?
-What are the main Key Performance Indicators you should use?
-We have listed some of the main KPI’s that you could use, explaining what it means.
-We have gathered the KPI’s into five main sections: Profitability, Demand and volume, Market data, Revenue, and Forecasting.
+Select Key Performance Indicators (KPIs) that reflect the core aspects of your business.
+Below, we have listed some of the main KPIs that you could use, explaining what they mean.
+We have split them into five main categories: Profitability, Demand and Volume, Market Data, Revenue, and Forecasting.

-This KPI will show the company’s profit from sales after accounting for the cost of goods sold.
+This metric shows the company’s profit from sales after accounting for the cost of goods sold.
 It’s a good indicator of the overall health of product pricing.
-Especially important is what you include into your Cost of Goods Sold.
-For example, in Ecommerce, you should have many attributes as extra details to get the real Gross Margin.
-Such as returns, cost or acquisition etc. as these play major role in the overall picture.
+Especially important is what you include into your COGS.
+For instance in e-commerce, you should as many attributes as possible such as returns, costs of acquisition etc. as these play major role in the overall picture.

-Operating margin, also known as operating profit margin, is a financial metric that measures a company’s profitability after considering operating expenses.
-When you extrapolate the fixed costs to your products you get a much more clarity into how profitable your pricing really is.
+Also known as operating profit margin, this is a financial metric that measures a company’s profitability after considering operating expenses.
+When you extrapolate the fixed costs to your products you get more clarity into how profitable your pricing really is.
 As high Gross Margin might quickly be diluted with high operating expenses.
 The simplest way to create this KPI is to take a percentage of revenue a product is bringing in, and allocate the share of operating expenses for the overall sales of that product.

 This KPI expresses the share of revenue that represents the business’s profit per product, category or brand for example.
 It’s usually calculated by dividing the share of profit by the share of revenue and multiplying by 100.
 A higher share of profitable revenue indicates a more efficient pricing or better demand.
 This way you know what products actually matter to your business.